Public memorial service remembers the private Kobe Bryant

 Pelinka referred to the day of the crash as “when the axis of the world seemed to shift forever, for all of us.”
 Pelinka was also Gigi Bryant’s godfather, and the families were close.

-He revealed that Bryant had texted him asking for help in getting an internship with a baseball agent for teenager Alexis Altobelli, who lost her parents and younger sister in the crash.
+He revealed that Bryant had texted him asking for help in getting an internship with a baseball agent for teenager Alexis Altobelli, who lost her parents and younger sister in the crash moments later.

 “Kobe lived to make other people’s lives better, all the way up to his final text,” Pelinka said.